apnadkarni/blt/man/treeview.rst

 option.  *treeview* widgets can share the same tree object, possibly displaying different views of the same data.

-A tree object has both a Tcl and C API.
+A tree object has both a TCL and C API.
 You can insert or delete nodes using *treeview* widget or **tree** command operations, but also from C code.
-For example, you can load the tree from your C code while still managing and displaying the tree from Tcl.
-The widget is automatically notified whenever the tree is modified via C or Tcl.
+For example, you can load the tree from your C code while still managing and displaying the tree from TCL.
+The widget is automatically notified whenever the tree is modified via C or TCL.

 SYNTAX
 ------